adamelso/albumgrab/README.md

-Album Grab - Facebook Photo Album Downloader
+Albumgrab - Facebook Photo Album Downloader
 ============================================

 I had a client who had images in an album on her Facebook page but wanted them on her website.
 Unfortunately there was not an option to download them all.